-- 1. articulate a critical perspective on the social, cultural, political and economic forces that influence the composition, performance, production, and consumption of music; - 2. listen critically to musical examples by identifying the characteristics that differentiate various styles and genres; - employ the basic vocabulary used to describe the physics of musical sound, the psychology of musical perception, and the description of musical elements, such as timbre, rhythm, harmony, melody, and structure, in written and oral communication; - 4. discuss the ethical implications of race, ethnicity, gender, and class on the production and consumption of music in local communities and global societies; - 5. utilize library and online resources and research tools to retrieve primary and secondary sources, in order to present an individual perspective on the role of music in contemporary society; - 6. critique live and recorded music representing numerous and varied musical cultures and traditions, using the skills and vocabularies mastered during coursework.
+- 1. employ the basic vocabulary used to describe the physics of musical sound, the psychology of musical perception, and the description of musical elements, such as timbre, rhythm, harmony, melody, and structure, in written and oral communication; - 2. describe and identify the musical characteristics that differentiate folk, popular and classical music around the world; - articulate a critical perspective on the historical, socio-cultural, political and economic forces that influence the composition, performance, production, and consumption of music in global societies; - 4. discuss the ethical implications of race, ethnicity, gender, and class on the production and consumption of music in local communities and global societies; - 5. utilize library and online resources and research tools to retrieve primary and secondary sources, in order to present an individual perspective on the role of music in contemporary society;

-In pursuit of the foregoing goals, the course is based on the reading and discussion of musicological and sociological writings on music, as well as on attentive listening techniques for musical selections; students are given the opportunity and are encouraged to participate actively in class discussions; and students are required to do a substantial amount of expository and critical writing in response to the material presented in the course.
+In pursuit of the foregoing goals, the course is based on the reading and discussion of historical, ethnomusicological and sociological writings on music, as well as on attentive listening techniques for musical selections; students are given the opportunity and are encouraged to participate actively in class discussions; and students are required to do a substantial amount of expository and critical writing in response to the material presented in the course.